 The I am ISP Scientist project includes inspiring opportunities for our students to engage with STEM professionals behind cutting-edge scientific innovation and discovery, encouraging them to consider and explore a wide range of STEM careers.
-Throughout the project, students will be invited to join a series of live interactive ‘Ask a Scientist’ sessions online, giving them the chance to engage with these professionals, hear about the latest research and learn more about the people behind the science.
+Throughout the project, students are invited to join a series of live interactive ‘Ask a Scientist’ sessions online, giving them the chance to engage with these professionals, hear about the latest research and learn more about the people behind the science.

 would you like to know more?